dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 ### Proposed Final Draft

-If the *Public Review* is successful, the Expert Group then prepares the *Proposed Final Draft* of the specification by completing any revisions necessary to respond to comments.
+If the *Public Review* is successful, the *Expert Group* then prepares the *Proposed Final Draft* of the specification by completing any revisions necessary to respond to comments.
 During this phase the *JSR* gets finished both as a specification and as an implementation (a *Reference Implementation*).
 Also, the *Specification Lead* and the *Expert Group* is responsible for completing the *TCK*.

 ### Final Ballot

 After having all the documents, the implementation and the *TCK* finished, the *Specification Leads* send the *Final Draft* of the Specification to the *JCP* program to have the *Final Approval Ballot* initiated.
 In case of a successful ballot, after a maximum of 14 days the specification gets published in the *JCP* website with its *RI*.
+The *JSR* then gets in a *Maintenance* mode where small updates to it might occur.

 ## Conclusion